 Emile Martin (Psychology BA, Mills ’12) was a 4+1 BA/MA Infant Mental Health master's degree candidate, transferring to Mills from Chabot Community College.
 Emile completed her master's degree in 2013.
 Her thesis research examined how mothers respond to and feel about babies' states.
 Emile was an intern at Pre to Three in San Mateo, which provides mental health services to mothers and children ranging in age from newborn to 5 years old.
 Emily's goals are to work within the Latino community helping families strengthen their relationships through early intervention services.

 Ariadne Nelson (Psychology BA, Mills ’12) was a 4+1 BA/MA Infant Mental Health master's degree candidate and completed her master’s degree in 2013.
 Ari's thesis research examined family contributors to cognitive development and delay of gratification in 4-year olds.
 Ari was lab manager for the Early Childhood and Family Lab and also interned at Epiphany Center in San Francisco, working in early intervention and relationship-based care for children from infancy to age three.
+After graduating, Ari began working—first as an intern and later as a Research Associate—at Resource Development Associates, a consulting firm that does research and program evaluation for local government agencies and nonprofits.
 Ari plans to continue her education to pursue a doctoral degree in developmental psychology.
-Her life goals include contributing to social justice, using research to advocate for the wellbeing of all young children and families through restructuring social institutions and policy aligned with children’s developmental needs and limitations.
+Her life goals include contributing to social justice, using research to advocate for the well-being of all young children and families through restructuring social institutions and aligning policy with children’s developmental needs and limitations.

 Jessica Brennan, MA (Psychology BA, ’11) received her master’s degree in infant mental health in 2012.
 Her research studied the association between mothers’ perceptions of their parenting experiences and maternal stress and their children’s developmental strengths and risks in a sample of mothers of children between the ages of one and a half to eleven years.
 Following Mills, Jessica entered doctoral graduate study in School of Psychology at the University of East Anglia in Norwich, England.
 Jessica has discovered that education she received in infant mental health is not something universities offer in the UK.
 She says of her new colleagues, “They've said what a brilliant concept it is and believe that my education in development will be a great asset to the program, as well as other schools within the university.”
 In addition to her postgraduate study of mothering during pregnancy, Jessica hopes to help bring attachment-based intervention to a local mental health and parenting clinic.